futurecore/revelation/README.md

   * http://choosealicense.com/licenses/bsd-3-clause
   * http://opensource.org/licenses/BSD-3-Clause

-Some test programs within this repository were previously published by other authors, and come with their own license agreements.
+Some test programs and benchmarks within this repository were previously published by other authors, and come with their own license agreements.

 ## Acknowledgements